QuickStart Guide

 Receive and react to webhook events.
 [Customer opened, customer signed, bundle finalised etc]

 To get started you will need a developer account.
-Please contact to arrange a test account.
+Please contact support@fuse.work to arrange a test account.

 There are two main methods of authentication: